Itala Mela: Life

 Itala Mela was born on 28 August 1904 in La Spezia to Pasquino Mela and Luigia Bianchini; both were atheist teachers.
 She spent her childhood in the care of her maternal grandparents from 1905 to 1915 as her parents worked and her grandparents prepared Mela for her First Communion and Confirmation; she made both on 9 May 1915 and 27 May 1915 respectively.

 The death of her brother Enrico at the age of nine (27 February 1920) challenged Mela's perception of her Christian faith, and she wrote of her feelings to the loss: "After his death, nothing".
 As a result, she eschewed her Christian faith and slipped into atheism.
-However she had a sudden reawakening of her faith on the Feast of the Immaculate Conception (8 Dec.
-1922) after rediscovering God; her faith deepened with the motto she took being: "Lord, I shall follow You unto the darkness, unto death".
+However she had a sudden reawakening of her faith on the Feast of the Immaculate Conception (8 Dec 1922) after rediscovering God; her faith deepened with the motto she took being: "Lord, I shall follow You unto the darkness, unto death".

 Mela became a member of FUCI in 1923, where she met future pope Giovanni Battista Montini and Alfredo Ildefonso Schuster at the meetings there; she also met the priests Divo Barsotti and Agostino Gemelli.
 At such meetings, Montini and both the politicians Aldo Moro and Giulio Andreotti served as major influences upon her.
-She was the main friend of Angela Gotelli, a teacher of classic letters and a Roman Catholic partisan who was close to the polical ideas of Aldo Moro.
+She was the main friend of Angela Gotelli, a teacher of classic letters and a Roman Catholic partisan who was close to the political ideas of Aldo Moro.

-Mela passed her studies in 1922 with recognition of being a brilliant student and was enrolled at the University of Genoa on the following 11 November, where she later received a degree in letters in 1928 as well as in classical studies.
+Mela received her high school diploma at the liceo classico Lorenzo Costa of La Spezia (where she later became a teacher) with recognition of being a brilliant student and in 1922 was enrolled at the University of Genoa, where she later received a degree in letters in 1928 as well as in classical studies.

 Mela experienced her first vision of God on 3 August 1928 as a beam of light at the tabernacle in a church of a seminary at Pontremoli, beginning a long stream of visions in her life.
 She departed for Milan at this time, and chose as her confessor Adriano Bernareggi.
 Her true calling as a Benedictine oblate came in 1929 and solidified to the point where she commenced her novitiate.
 It concluded on 4 January 1933 when she made her profession in Rome in the church of San Paolo fuori le Mura making her four vows.
 As a sign of her new life, Mela assumed the name of "Maria della Trinità".
 Mela returned to her hometown in 1933.
 From 1936 she received ecstasies and visions.
 Her mother died in 1937.